w3f/polkadot-wiki/docs/learn/learn-parachains.md

 Let's compare the standard sovereign security model that exists on current proof-of-work (PoW) chains to that of the shared security of
-{{ polkadot: Polkadot. :polkadot }}{{ kusama: Kusama. :kusama }} Chains that are secured by their own security model like Bitcoin, Zcash, and their derivatives all must bootstrap their own independent network of miners and maintain a competitive portion of honest hashing power.
-Since mining is becoming a larger industry that increasingly centralizes on key players, it is becoming more real that a single actor may control enough hash power to attack a chain.
+{{ polkadot: Polkadot. :polkadot }}{{ kusama: Kusama. :kusama }} Chains secured by their security models, like Bitcoin, Zcash, and their derivatives, must bootstrap their independent network of miners and maintain a competitive portion of honest hashing power.
+Since mining is becoming a larger industry that increasingly centralizes key players, it is becoming more real that a single actor may control enough hash power to attack a chain.

 This means that smaller chains that cannot maintain a secure amount of hash power on their networks could potentially be attacked by a large mining cartel at the simple whim of redirecting its hash